mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 An Association contains the long-term state necessary to support communications between a Local (see {{local}}) and a Remote (see {{remote}}) endpoint, such as cryptographic session resumption parameters or rendezvous information; information about the policies constraining the selection of transport protocols and local interfaces to create Transients (see
 {{transient}}) to carry Messages; and information about the paths through the network available available between them (see {{path}}).

-All Message Carriers are bound to an Association.
+All Message Carriers are bound to an Association, yet not all Associations are bound to a Message Carrier.
 New Message Carriers will reuse an Association if they can be carried from the same Local to the same Remote over the same Paths; this re-use of an Association may implies the creation of a new Transient.

+Associations may exist without a Message Carrier if required.
+This may be done if peer cryptographic state, e.g., a pre-shared key, is established out-of-band.
+Thus, Associations may be created without the need to send application data to a peer, i.e., without a Remote.
+Associations may also be created from existing Associations.
+In doing so, some state related with an Association may mutate.
+For example, a pre-shared key may be extended with new Association-specific information for diversification purposes.
+This allows new Associations and their Transients to be quickly created without performing in-band cryptographic handshakes.
+See {{I-D.ietf-taps-crypto-sep}} for more details about this separation.

 ## Remote

 A Remote represents information required to establish and maintain a connection with the far end of an Association: name(s), address(es), and transport protocol parameters that can be used to establish a Transient;
-transport protocols to use; information about public keys or certificate authorities used to identify the remote on connection establishment; and so on.
-Each Association is associated with a single Remote, either explicitly by the application (when created by the initiation of a Message Carrier) or a Listener (when created by forking a Message Carrier on passive open).
+transport protocols to use; trust model information about public keys or certificate authorities used to identify the remote on connection establishment; and so on.
+Each Remote is bound to an Association, either explicitly by the application (when created by the initiation of a Message Carrier) or a Listener (when created by forking a Message Carrier on passive open).